ulrich-hansen/desktop-theme-kit/readme.markdown

 ![headline](http://lazybrowndog.net/debian/desktop-theme-kit/screenshots/headline.png)

-In the past, graphics like wallpapers, login screens, lock screens or boot menus had to be changed at various places.
+In the past, graphics like wallpapers, login screens, lock screens or boot menus had to be configured in various places.
 And sometimes it was still hard to get it to work.

 Now the desktop-theme-kit can do this for you.